 Can I sign up by phone?

-Lemonade will be available for signup only through our mobile apps and our website.
+Lemonade is available for signup only through our mobile apps and our website.

-How do you calculate the value of my stuff during a claim?
+How do you calculate the value of my personal property during a claim?

 How do I file a claim?